 CREATE OUR MANTRA

 When our session is finished, express our gratitude.
-Thank ourselves for taking this time to get in touch with our inner self.
+Thank ourselves for taking this time to get in touch with our inner selves.
 Then, scan our handwriting on the page quickly, and highlight any words or sentences that ‘jumps’ out of the pages, that instantly catch our attention.

 Do not think too much when performing this task.
 As always, trust our intuition.
 Do not meticulously hover around one sentence for a long period of time, or consciously trying to choose a sentence that we think will sound great; or smart.